lapets/sizeof/README.rst

 sizeof
 ======

-Simple function for measuring the size in memory of common Python data structures.
+Simple function for determining the memory usage of common Python values and objects.

 |pypi| |travis| |coveralls|